 Since going on the air on October 3, 1988, KSTX has been the home of NPR's flagship news magazines All Things Considered and Morning Edition.
 Foreign perspective on news-making events is offered in the overnight broadcast of the BBC World Service.
 Entertainment programs on weekends include such public radio favorites as Ask Me Another and Wait Wait...
 Don't Tell Me.
 More than 120,000 people listen regularly to KSTX.

 In 1998 Texas Public Radio added a third station to the family.
 KTXI signed on October 8, 1998 and serves listeners in the Hill Country with select programs from the KPAC and KSTX schedules.
 On January 20, 2013, KTPR 89.9 FM began broadcasting NPR news and information to the Texas Big Country – Snyder, Big Spring, and Sweetwater.
-In October, 2013, KVHL 91.7 signed on, broadcasting to Llano, Texas, and the Highland Lakes region, and on May 5, 2016, KTPD 89.3 began broadcasting in Del Rio, Texas.
+On October 21, 2013, KVHL 91.7 signed on, broadcasting to Llano, Texas, and the Highland Lakes region, and on May 5, 2016, KTPD 89.3 began broadcasting in Del Rio, Texas.
+KCTI 1450 Gonzales originally went on the air in 1947, but became a part of the TPR family of stations on September 28, 2016.

 What TPR Has Accomplished